aforward9600/pokemonpalette/README.md

 - Applied Rangi's reformatting to key item bit fields
 - Consolidated the code used for stat scaling
 - Added AI layer 3 to Juggler
+- Forest tileset is now treated as an outside area

 #Changes not yet in the release branch: